-Press down with your hand in the centre of the cushion in order to lock it.
+Press down with your hand in the centre of the seat cushion in order to lock it.

-Check that there are no loose objects (e.g. toys) left behind in the space under the cushion before lowering.
+Check that there are no loose objects (e.g. toys) left behind in the space under the child seat's seat cushion before lowering.

-Before the rear backrest is lowered, the booster cushion must be lowered first.
+Before the rear backrest is lowered, the child seat's seat cushion must be lowered first.

-• Two-stage booster seat - raising (p.
+Integrated child seat - raising the seat cushion (p.
 52)